 Oh and having a few healthy meal prep hacks up my sleeve, well that's helpful too.

 I shared my meal prep process last year, this is a great place to get started, as the method we use is just as important as what we prep.
 My meal prep process is one that will make your life easier, it's a quick guide to get started and play around with a few ideas to save you time and energy.

 Ok, let's get to the healthy meal prep hacks...

 Hack #1: Have a well stocked pantry

 I shared my favorite pantry items recently.
 Check it out!
 Having a well stocked pantry is so important for everyone, especially people who are cooking for one and want to healthy meal prep.
 If you have a well stocked pantry (most of the time) you can throw together meals that you can actually look forward to!
 No more cereal or boring eggs-unless you're craving either, than that's awesome!
 You can even make homemade pasta sauce with pantry staples-and it doesn't take much time.
-On another note, is your pantry working for you?
-Here are my favorite (& super easy) ways to organize your pantry to make eating well easier than you can believe.

 You can make all of my favorite 15 minute dinners with pantry items if you're stocked and ready to go!
 Download your pantry guide here.

 So many grocery stores these days offer delivery or groceries for pick up.
 Sure most charge a small fee, but think about all the impulse buys that you won't be making.
 Do a weekly order, or order ingredients for dinner from work.
 Amazon also has a pantry staples, for now.
 I'm sure there will be so many more grocery delivery options over the next year or 2.
 Again, healthy meal prep doesn't need to look any particular way, do what 1) makes life easier and 2) allows you to eat food you enjoy.